HL7/fhir-qi-core/pages/qdm-to-qicore.md

     artifact, or if treatments potentially used in the clinical trial or the measure or CDS intervention conflict.

-  - QI-Core also includes extensions to reference a patient military service, nationality or if the patient is a cadaveric donor (i.e., has agreed to be an organ donor).
-None of these elements is included as metadata elements in FHIR or US-Core.
-While they might be referenced as observations about a patient, QI-Core includes them as specific patient metadata.

 QDM 5.5 also added a new QDM *datatype Related Person* to allow reference to an individual who has a personal or non-healthcare-specific professional relationship with a patient.
 Modeled the same as the